isomerpages/moe-peitongpri/_our-people/School Advisory Committee.md

 <p>The functions of the SAC are:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>To promote closer relationship in various ways, between members of the
+<p>To promote closer relationships in various ways between members of the
-local community and the school leaders, teachers and students in Government schools.</p>
+local community and school leaders, teachers, and students in Government schools.</p>
 </li>
 <li>